It's great to have you here, Maker. Truly.

 Having you here means that you have heard about this thing called "safety compliance" and you are curious if it applies to you, how you make this happen, and if it is going to cost you more than you make in a year.
 Right?
 I've got you.

-This free group is hosted by The Makers Resource Shop a DBA of Misty Henry Product & Safety Consulting Services.
+This blog and this free Facebook group are hosted by The Makers Resource Shop a DBA of Misty Henry Product Safety & Consulting Services.

 Did I just make your eyes glaze over?
 Yeah, I get it.
 That's why this group is SO much easier.